npiper/npiper-parent-pom/README.md

 The build server will need authentication/authorisation to the S3 bucket to deploy releases but read-only access is public.

+## Testing github actions

+Testing the actions for github

 ## Release process

 Use semantic versioning in your POM file to consider a release candidate of the change you are intending to make, and the CI server to guide the succesful build candidate to take forward.